Elizabeth “Betsy” Craig’s practice focuses on regulatory and transactional communications and technology matters.

 View More

-Prior to joining Pillsbury, Betsy worked on numerous broadcast and regulatory compliance matters, as well as represented clients in litigation before the Copyright Royalty Board.
-During law school, Betsy was a legal intern at the Federal Communications Commission in the Wireless Telecommunications Bureau, Mobility Division, where she researched and drafted FCC responses to rulemakings, proceedings and waiver requests.
+Prior to joining Pillsbury, Betsy worked on numerous broadcast and regulatory compliance matters and represented clients in litigation before the Copyright Royalty Board.
+During law school, Betsy was a legal intern at the FCC in the Wireless Telecommunications Bureau, Mobility Division, where she researched and drafted FCC responses to rulemakings, proceedings and waiver requests.

 Representative Experience

-- Represented broadcasting entity in its launch as the first major broadcast TV startup in over a decade, securing FCC approvals and financing for acquisitions from Sinclair and Imagicomm that grew its portfolio to 14 stations in 10 days, and continuing to advise on operations, compliance and future transactions.
+• Represented broadcasting entity in its launch as the first major broadcast TV startup in over a decade, securing FCC approvals and financing for acquisitions from Sinclair and Imagicomm that grew its portfolio to 14 stations in 10 days, and continues to advise on operations, compliance and future transactions.

 Professional Highlights